watson/package-json-io/README.md

 #### `read([file], callback)`

-Will read the `package.json` file in the current working directory unless the optinal `file` argument specifies another file.
+Will read the `package.json` file in the current working directory unless the optional `file` argument specifies another file.

-Will call the `callback` with an optinal error argument and the data from the parsed `package.json` file.
+Will call the `callback` with an optional error argument and the data from the parsed `package.json` file.

 #### `update([file], data, callback)`

-Will replace the `package.json` file in the current working directory (unless the optinal `file` argument specifies another file) with the provided `data` object.
+Will replace the `package.json` file in the current working directory (unless the optional `file` argument specifies another file) with the provided `data` object.

 Will call the `callback` when done with an optional error argument.